 Please note: The exam registration period falls within the lecture period, which means that you cannot register for your examinations via the Student Services’ campus management system before the lecture period starts.

 Each semester, the periods during which you can register for exams will be published on the Student Services’ website.

 Online registration is done via Portal².

 ILIAS is the e-learning platform we use at the University of Mannheim.
 On this platform, teachers can upload important course material, such as lecture scripts and slides, to make them available to you.
 If you have not yet joined the ILIAS group that corresponds to one of your courses, please contact the teachers of the respective course or their secretaries.
-The University Computing Center will help you in case you have any technical questions.
+The University IT will help you in case you have any technical questions.

 It is possible to spend a semester abroad and still complete your degree program within the standard period of study.
 In fact, we encourage you to go abroad during your studies.

 If you would like to have the courses and examinations you take at a university abroad recognized, please contact the program managers or the departmental exchange coordinators before leaving.
 A Learning Agreement is required to make sure the credits you obtain abroad are recognized.

 You can apply for leave of absence during your studies citing a valid reason (section 61 subsection 1 of the Act on Higher Education of the Land of Baden-Württemberg (LHG)).